I get it.

 I still don’t get any of this.

-I don’t get assistance when I push the emergency button so I hold my bunky in the middle of her seizure, praying I am doing it right.
+I don’t get assistance when I push the emergency button so I scream over and over again as hold my bunky in the middle of her seizure, praying I am doing it right.

 In the process, she pees all over me, vomits all over me.
 I don’t know what’s happening.
 She has seizures.
 She does drugs.
-It could be any variety of problem.
+It could be any variety of problem, but I hold her gently like the family we’ve become.

 When the medics finally arrive, it’s time to lock down and I am not allowed to take a shower.